-Almost a decade ago, Bhavna, Shaan, Kiran and I took a family vacation to Paradise Island, Bahamas.
+A decade ago, Bhavna, Shaan, Kiran and I took a family vacation to Paradise Island, Bahamas.
 We stayed at the Atlantis Resort.
-It was our very first family vacation, and I was nervous about messing it up.
-I wanted the family to have a comfortable flight, have no worries about getting from the airport to the resorts, and no concerns about what to do once we were at the resort.
+It was our first family vacation, and I was nervous about messing it up.
+I wanted the family to have a comfortable flight, have no worries about getting from the airport to the resort, and have no concerns about what to do once we were at the resort.

 After the first few days, the kids and I fell into a pattern.
-Get up, eat breakfast of eggs, bacon, fruit, and pancakes.
+Get up, and eat breakfast of eggs, bacon, fruit, and pancakes.
 Then back to the hotel room to change into our swimsuits.
-We would spend an hour in the nearest pool, then an hour on one of the water rides, then back to the pool for another hour, then have a poolside lunch, then back to one of the water rides, then to the beach, then back to water ride, etc. We were on vacation time.
+We would spend an hour in the nearest swimming pool, then an hour on one of the water rides, then back to the swimming pool for another hour, then have a poolside lunch, then back to one of the water rides, then to the beach, then back to water ride, etc. We were on vacation time.
 No work.
 No scheduled events.
 Just playtime all day.

-By 4:30 PM, we were exhausted, so we headed back to the hotel room for a shower and a nap.
+By the later afternoon, we were exhausted, so we headed back to the hotel room for a shower and a nap.
 After napping, we dressed and went out to dinner.
 Atlantis has many choices.
-We had Chinese food one night, dined at a Bobby Flay's steakhouse another night, then Johnny Rockets for burgers and fries another night, Caribbean food another night.
+We had Chinese-American food one night, dined at a Bobby Flay's steakhouse another night, Johnny Rockets for burgers and fries another night, and Caribbean food another night.
 The resort is set up to make Americans feel rights at home.

-These photographs were taken on my Nikon D40 which was my first DSLR and also Nikon's cheapest entry level camera.
+These photographs were taken on my Nikon D40, my first DSLR and Nikon's cheapest entry-level camera.
 I had had the camera for about three years and was still learning how to use it.